minio/operator/docs/operator-fields.md

 | spec.args.target      | Specify the target location for mirror operation.
 This can be a top level alias (e.g `target`), a bucket (e.g `target/bucket`), or a prefix (e.g `target/bucket/prefix`.)  |
 | spec.args.flags       | Specify the flags to fine tune the mirror operation.
 Refer the [mc mirror documentation](https://github.com/minio/mc/blob/master/docs/minio-client-complete-guide.md#mirror) for possible values for flags. |
 | spec.resources | Specify CPU and Memory resources for each MirrorInstance Job container.
 Refer [this document](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#resource-types) for details. |

-## Access MinIOInstance via Service

-Add an [external service](https://kubernetes.io/docs/concepts/services-networking/service/) in MinIOInstance definition to enable Service based access to the MinIOInstance pods.
-Refer [the example here](https://github.com/minio/minio-operator/blob/master/examples/minioinstance-with-external-service.yaml?raw=true) for details on how to setup service based access for MinIOInstance pods.